inaiat/resultar/README.md

 ---

-## A note on the Package Name

-Although the package is called `neverthrow`, please don't take this literally.
-I am simply encouraging the developer to think a bit more about the ergonomics and usage of whatever software they are writing.

-`Throw`ing and `catching` is very similar to using `goto` statements - in other words; it makes reasoning about your programs harder.
-Secondly, by using `throw` you make the assumption that the caller of your function is implementing `catch`.
-This is a known source of errors.
-Example: One dev `throw`s and another dev uses the function without prior knowledge that the function will throw.
-Thus, and edge case has been left unhandled and now you have unhappy users, bosses, cats, etc.

-With all that said, there are definitely good use cases for throwing in your program.
-But much less than you might think.

 ### License

-The neverthrow project is available as open source under the terms of the [MIT license](https://github.com/supermacro/neverthrow/blob/master/LICENSE).
+The resultar project is available as open source under the terms of the [MIT license](https://github.com/inaiat/resultar/blob/master/LICENSE).